This site best viewed with

 The Load-Master is already covered by another Web site; see below.
 Also, the major functional difference between the Pro 1000 and the Load-Master is that the Pro 1000 is really primarily a handgun cartridge press.
 The Load-Master is essentially the Pro 1000 beefed up to do the larger rifle cases like the 308 Winchester, 30-06, the various belted 300/338 Magnums, and so on.
 The vast majority of new shooters (and thus new potential handloaders) nearly always buy a handgun first.
 Thus, given its price tag, the Pro 1000 makes more sense for these folks.
 I happen to be one of these folks. :-)

 That said, I have nothing against the Load-Master.
 Like the Pro 1000, it too is a fine progressive press which has gotten somewhat unfairly maligned.
+With the necessary modifications, it does load ammunition pretty reliably.

 The second inspiration is the excellent LoadMaster Zone, over at loadmastervideos.com.
 These guys did some great videos about the Lee LoadMaster progressive press.
 However, I had not found much for similar videos for the LoadMaster's little brother, the Pro 1000.
 This Web site fixes that deficiency.